FREVA-CLINT/freva/docs/source/FrevaCli.rst

-The freva command line interface
+The Freva command line interface
 ================================

-This section introduces the usage of the freva command line interface - *cli*.
-The tutorial assumes that you have already access to ``freva`` either because you've setup an instance yourself or one has been setup by the freva *admin* team.
-Hence it is assumed that you know how to access freva.
-If this is not the case please contact one of your freva *admins* for help.
+This section introduces the usage of the Freva command line interface - *cli*.
+The tutorial assumes that you have already access to ``Freva`` either because you've setup an instance yourself or one has been setup by the Freva admin team.
+Hence it is assumed that you know how to access Freva.
+If this is not the case please contact one of your Freva admins for help.

-A general usage overview of the available freva sub-commands is available via the ``--help`` option:
+A general usage overview of the available Freva sub-commands is available via the ``--help`` option:

 .. code:: bash